Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 - Tannehill has thrown for 3,327 yards (221.8 ypg) to lead Tennessee, completing 66.7% of his passes and recording 15 touchdown passes and 14 interceptions this season.

-- He's also carried the ball 49 times for 265 yards and seven touchdowns, averaging 17.7 yards per game.
+- He's also rushed 49 times for 265 yards and seven touchdowns, averaging 17.7 yards per game.

-- The Titans have called a pass in 50.3% of their plays from scrimmage this year while running the ball 49.7% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Titans, who rank 15th in the NFL in points scored, have dropped back to pass 50.3% of the time while running the ball 49.7% of the time.

 - Tannehill accounts for 48.6% of his team's red zone plays, with 70 of his 481 pass attempts coming from inside the opponent's 20-yard line.